THE WINGS OF CULEBRITA

 AFTERWARD

-These images illustrate that the project is deeply focused on light, direction, and guidance, as it embraces contrasting elements of darkness, disorientation, and wonder.
-In the darkness, constellations are seen.
+These images highlight the project’s focus on light, direction, and guidance, while also embracing darkness, disorientation, and wonder.
+In shadow, constellations emerge.